Forensic Document Examiner, Forensic Consultant, Handwriting Expert

 Forensic document examiners are sometimes called handwriting experts but there is more to the profession than that.
 Forensic Document Examination is a specialty field of the forensic sciences dealing with examinations involving areas such as signatures, handwriting, hand printing, alterations, counterfeiting, anonymous letters, indented writings, and ink & paper analyses.
 Whether you are looking for a Florida handwriting expert, Florida forensic document examiner, or a forensic document examiner anywhere in the United States, Canada, Central America, South America, The Caribbean, or overseas, Thomas W Vastrick is here for you.

 Thomas W Vastrick has successfully completed two years (over 4,000 hrs.) of full-time, in-residence training with the U.S. Postal Inspection Service Crime Laboratory in Washington, DC.
 He has been court qualified hundreds of times in numerous states and the Caribbean.
-Mr. Vastrick has served on the board of directors of the American Board of Forensic Document Examiners, currently as an officer of the American Society of Questioned Document Examiners, and on the Board of Directors for the American Academy of Forensic Sciences.
+Mr. Vastrick has previously served on the board of directors of the American Board of Forensic Document Examiners, as an officer of the American Society of Questioned Document Examiners, and on the Board of Directors of the American Academy of Forensic Sciences.
 Thomas Vastrick has taught classes in forensic document examination at universities and field training for law enforcement and private sector security entities.
 Mr. Vastrick has written numerous research articles published in the United States and overseas.
 One research study published in the Journal of Forensic Science was the culmination of years of research through a grant from the National Institute of Justice, Department of Justice and administered through the National Center for Forensic Science at the University of Central Florida in Orlando Florida.
 He has conducted workshops as continuing education for practicing forensic document examiners and has had published numerous papers & books on the forensic field in the United States and Europe.
 Mr. Vastrick has written one book, Forensic Document Examination Techniques, and has been a contributing author to three other textbooks.
 Thomas W Vastrick’s extensive professional resume can be found at the “Curriculum Vitae” icon on the Menu Bar on the right.